-See the “loop lacing” technique used for a narrow heel.
-Criss-cross lace your shoes as normal halfway up the placket.
+For Low Arches: See the loop-lacing technique used for a narrow heel.
+Crisscross lace your shoes as normal halfway up the placket.
 Use loop-lacing the rest of the way up.

-Thread laces through the first set of eyelets and then straight up each side without criss-crossing at all.
+For Wide Feet: Thread laces through the first set of eyelets and then straight up each side without crisscrossing at all.
 Continue this way for two or three holes.
-Once you’ve passed the forefoot and can tighten without squeezing, begin criss-crossing and finish lacing the shoe as normal.
+Once you’ve passed the forefoot and can tighten without squeezing, begin crisscrossing and finish lacing the shoe as normal.